 securities.
 CDS was introduced to replace the manual system of physical handling and

 settlement of shares at the stock exchange.
 The CDS is managed by the Central Depository

 Company (CDC) which is incorporated under the Central Depositories Act 1997.
 Investors can

 open their accounts directly with CDC called Investor Accounts or open sub-accounts with a

 brokerage firm.
 With the introduction and implementation of the CDS and automated trading

-system, trading and settlement of securities has become efficient.
+system, trading and settlement of securities have become efficient.